European shares slip as Ukraine crisis deepens

 "At the moment this is mainly noise, but there is a risk that the Ukrainian situation could deteriorate.
 We've seen how vulnerable the DAX has been to tough rhetoric, for example," said Mike Harris, a partner at stockbroker TJM Partners.

-Germany's DAX index, seen as the European market most exposed to the crisis in Ukraine, closed down 1.5 percent, at 9,401.55 points.
+Germany's DAX index, seen as the European market most exposed to the crisis in Ukraine, was down 1.3 percent, at 9,426.77 points.

-The DAX, which has outperformed other European stock indexes for years, is down 1.6 percent so far in 2014, trailing France's CAC 40, up 3.4 percent in 2014, Milan's FTSE MIB, up 13 percent and Madrid's IBEX, up 3.9 percent.
+The DAX, which has outperformed other European stock indexes for years, is down 1.3 percent so far in 2014, trailing France's CAC 40, up 3.5 percent in 2014, Milan's FTSE MIB up 13.2 percent and Madrid's IBEX up 4.2 percent.

 "I'm a seller here.
 The DAX has got the legs to come off down to 9,250 points," said Darren Courtney-Cook, head of trading at Central Markets Investment Management.

-The pan-European FTSEurofirst 300 index, which hit a near six-year high earlier this month, was down 0.8 percent at 1,332.83 points at the close.
+The pan-European FTSEurofirst 300 index, which hit a near six-year high earlier this month, was down 0.8 percent at 1,332.91 points by 1448 GMT on Friday.

 Bucking the trend, Bouygues was the top FTSEurofirst 300 riser, up 4.2 percent after Reuters reported that U.S. industrial products giant General Electric is in talks to buy the global power turbines division of struggling French engineering group Alstom.